Diversification Paradox: Why More Numerai Models Isn't Better

 The distribution of models per operator is heavily skewed.
 Most participants run a single model.
 A smaller group runs two to five.
 A long tail of operators runs ten, twenty, or more models at once.

 The log-scale y-axis is needed because the single-model category dominates.
-Multi-model operators are a minority, but they control a disproportionate share of total stake and dominate the leaderboard.
-These tend to be the most experienced and capital-rich participants.
+Multi-model operators are a minority, but they are important because they test whether adding submissions actually diversifies tournament exposure.

 Does that sophistication translate into better results?